Image tilesMedia: video & written how-to articles • Advanced tips & tricks • Under 30 min

-Skill one: adding links to tiles captions
+Skill one: how to add links to tiles captions

 While Zoomforth may not necessarily have a built-in feature for adding links to tile captions, there’s an easy way for us to do that.
 You can add a link to a tile caption by going to the left-hand panel; into the caption.
 We want to write the link name that we want.
 I want to link to our contact section on the main Zoomforth site to the get in touch section.

-Step one: Write out the link title.
+Write out the link title.
 So let’s just say, “get in touch”, and that will be our link title.
 You can see the text we have for getting in touch is surrounded by what is a paragraph tag or a P tag.
 We want to replace the P in this case with an A. What we’re doing is replacing a paragraph with an anchor tag or what we know as a link.
 So all you have to do is remove the P and replace that with a lowercase “a.”
 Head out of code view, and now we have a link.

-Step two: Give this link a destination.
+Give this link a destination.
 When you click one of your newly created links in the caption section, you get four options: you can open the link, turn it into a primary or secondary button, and as for the third option, you also have an edit link or unlink as the fourth option.
 Unlink would just reverse what we just did and turn the anchor tag back into a paragraph.
 But what we are looking for is the third option, which is “Edit link.”
-This is where it allows us to give a destination to the link.
+This is where it allows us to give a link destination URL to the anchor text.
 So we grab the URL to the contact us page, copy it, go back into “Edit link,” and paste that in.
 We can select open in a new tab and then press update.
 If we press preview at the top right, we can see our site.
 Click on the new link, and it takes us over to the contact section for Zoomforth.
 So that is the first skill.
 Just by replacing one letter in the code view, you can make almost anything a link.

-Skill two: adding mail to links
+Skill two: adding email address links

 Same as before, we’re just replacing one letter.
 We’re replacing the paragraph with an anchor tag both in the opening and closing.
 Heading back out, we have our link.
 So now is where the difference is.
 We’re going to be editing the link, but instead of giving it a standard URL, we want to type “mailto” as one word and then a colon after that.
 Here is where you can add where the email goes.
 In this case, we can copy the address we have below and paste that after “mailto:” and update.
 It really is as simple as that.
 If you then click on this link in the site preview, it will open up the local email service with firstname.lastname@example.org as the destination.

-Skill three: social icons
+Skill three: how to add social media icons

 If we head over into the CSS Wiki, into tile captions.
 You can see that we have something new called “add icons to links.”
 Here you can see that we have several icons you can add before links to various social media platforms.
 The five we have right now are LinkedIn, mailto, Twitter, Facebook, and Google maps.
 To utilize these, scroll down and copy the code for the CSS into your site.

-First step: Let’s copy this over and head back to our site.
+Let’s copy this over and head back to our site.
 Now, as with any CSS, you can add this into your theme directly, but in this case, we’ll add it to our site CSS.
 So that’s under styling, local site styles, and edit site CSS.
 Let me just copy this in here.
 Once you’ve done that, you want to go into the section or the tile and add the class so we can add “Link icon” here.